GannettDigital/simulato/docs/_pages/best-practices/best-practices.md

 ### Component Name

 As a standard, names should be written in camelCase, to distinguish them from type.
 Similar to the component type being related to the HTML file, a given component's name should be related to that component's type.
+{: .notice--info}

 When a component, and therefore a view, is only used once for the system the name can simply be the component's type, but in camelCase.

+Unique names are not enforced by Simulato, but when planning and generating tests, it determines unique actions with a combination of `name` and action names.
+If two components have the same name, Simulato will not be able to tell the difference between two components, and test generation will most likely not create the results expected.
+{: .notice--warning}

 Example: